Single-mode lasing based on PT-breaking of two-dimensional photonic higher-order topological insulator

-In conclusion, we have demonstrated that by applying gain and loss in a $\mathcal{PT}$ symmetric manner within a HOTI lattice, the topological corner modes can be made to lase preferentially in a single mode over a wide dynamic range of the laser.
-The competing edge and bulk states have significantly higher thresholds, even in the presence of spatial hole burning due to local gain saturation, and absence of frequency selectivity in the gain medium.
-The higher gain experienced by the topological laser mode arises from $\mathcal{PT}$ symmetry breaking, which has previously been shown to stabilize non-topological laser modes in a similar fashion \cite{Schomerus2013, Longhi2017, feng2017, El-Ganainy2017}.
-In future work, it would be interesting to study how other non-Hermitian symmetry breakings, and other inherently non-Hermitian phenomena, could be usefully incorporated into topological laser devices.
+We have thus demonstrated that by applying $\mathcal{PT}$ symmetric gain and loss to a HOTI lattice, topological corner states can be made to lase preferentially in a single mode over a wide dynamic range.
+Competing edge and bulk states have significantly higher thresholds, in spite of spatial hole burning (local gain saturation), and without a frequency-selective gain medium.
+The higher gain experienced by the topological laser mode arises from $\mathcal{PT}$ symmetry breaking, which has previously been shown to stabilize non-topological laser modes \cite{Schomerus2013, Longhi2017, feng2017, El-Ganainy2017}.
+Such a laser can be implemented with a 2D photonic crystal, as shown in the Supplemental Materials \cite{SM}.
+In future work, it would be interesting to study how other non-Hermitian symmetry breakings, and other inherently non-Hermitian phenomena, could be usefully incorporated into topological lasers.